 The area of El Calvario is less known to the average tourist.
 Located to the north of the main road, which cuts through Torremolinos, it offers a quieter area of small streets of bars, with an appeal to those who prefer to be away from the bustle of the centre.

 While some may feel that Torremolinos has an abundance of concrete high-rises, this is offset by the recent emergence of numerous public gardens.
 More than one thousand species of trees have been planted in the town, ranging from the exotic magnolia and banana tree to vibrantly colourful beds of roses and azaleas.
 On the outskirts of town, there are three forests with freshwater springs and barbecue facilities and highly recommended for those seeking a little reprieve from the bucket and spade scenario on the coast.
 At the same time, if it’s family fun you want, Torremolinos is hard to beat with seasonal sea sports including windsurfing, paragliding, water skiing and pedal boats.

 If this sounds all just too energetic however, then of course there is the sun lounger alternative or plenty of places where you can while away the hours sitting in picturesque surroundings, sipping a glass of sangria and simply watching the world go by.

-Penthouse for sale in Torremolinos, Costa del Sol, Spain
+Middle Floor Apartment for sale in Torremolinos, Costa del Sol, Spain